Oats are one of my favorite Weight Watchers Power Foods.

 - 2 tablespoons canola oil

-- In a large bowl, mix together the oats, apricots, cranberries, all except 2 tablespoons of the brown sugar, baking powder, cinnamon, and salt.
+- In a large bowl, mix together the oats, blueberries, cranberries, all except 2 tablespoons of the brown sugar, baking powder, cinnamon, and salt.

-- In another bowl, whisk together the yogurt, ½ cup milk, the applesauce, egg whites, oil and vanilla until smooth.
+- In another bowl, whisk together the yogurt, ½ cup milk, the applesauce, egg, oil and vanilla until smooth.

 - Add the yogurt mixture to the oat mixture and stir until well combined.